KodingBTW/virginnes_lz77/README.md

 Virgin_LZ77.py -h -? - Display help

 ```
+pointerTable1 = staroffset LSB
+pointerTable2 = staroffset MSB

+You can use my GAME_NOTES.txt config

 The program doesn't handle many exceptions, so try to provide the correct information to avoid issues.
 For more information, read the attached readme.txt.

 ### Instrutions